Quantum-Optics-LKB/PhaseRetrieval/README.md

 If you want to contribute, you are more than welcome to do so.
 Simply **create a new branch with you name on it**.
 If you do not know how to do it, simply use the GitHub webpage and click on "branches" and type the name of the branch you want to create:
 ![How do I create a new branch ?](/images/create_branch.png) **Then do not forget to checkout as this new branch !** :)
+Also feel free to declare issues if you see some, the code is still far from ideal.

 **PYTHON LIBS AND DEPENDENCIES** :